 - Squash has often been labeled, along with potatoes and sweet potatoes, as a “starchy" vegetable.
 However, by comparison butternut squash has nearly 40 percent less carbohydrates than potatoes and sweet potatoes.
 This makes squash a great alternative for those following a lower carb diet.

-Benefits of butternut squash for people with type 2 diabetes
+Benefits for people with type 2 diabetes

 - Butternut squash gets bonus points for being rich in antioxidants, Vitamin A and Vitamin C.